Electric-Coin-Company/zcash-docs/source/rtd_pages/zcashd.md

 Try generating some addresses, then sending and receiving transparent and shielded transactions!
 Note that there are separate commands for transparent and shielded addresses/transactions.

 If you're running Zcashd for development, configure Zcashd to run on testnet, which takes significantly less time to sync than mainnet.
-Use the [Zcash Testnet Faucet](https://faucet.testnet.z.cash/) to get test funds.
+Join Discord at [Zcash](https://discord.gg/jx7Hv8ug) to get test fund support.

 ## Upgrading